 Prioritization Matrix

 In a recent LinkedIn discussion, questions were asked about the short-comings of prioritization matrices.
 I would like to highlight the strengths and weaknesses of using such a tool for portfolio management.
-Firstly, a prioritization matrix differs from a more traditional scoring approach in that it offers a limited number of priority selections.
+Firstly, a priority matrix differs from a more traditional scoring approach in that it offers a limited number of priority selections.
 The most simplistic prioritization matrix has three choices, low, medium, and high.
 Of course, to be effective, every choice should have some predefined criteria.
 Otherwise, the matrix is of little value because decision makers can have wildly different views for what is of high importance versus low importance.

 Strengths